Sourcepass MCOE Blog

 How does Token Theft Bypass MFA and Compromise Microsoft 365 Accounts?

-Attackers are increasingly bypassing multi-factor authentication in Microsoft 365 by harvesting session tokens during legitimate-looking login flows.
-These tokens act as digital keys, granting access to accounts even after MFA is completed.
-Once inside, attackers can establish persistence, move laterally, and launch further attacks without triggering standard security alerts.
+Attackers are bypassing multi-factor authentication in Microsoft 365 by stealing session tokens during login flows, that look legitimate.
+These tokens act as digital keys.
+They give attackers access to accounts even after MFA is completed.
+Once inside, attackers can maintain access, move across accounts, and launch further attacks without triggering standard security alerts.

-Tools like Evil Jinx make it possible to simulate authentic logins and replay stolen tokens, allowing attackers to evade detection and exploit weaknesses in account and email security.
+Tools like Evil Jinx simulate real logins and replay stolen tokens.
+This allows attackers to avoid detection and take advantage of gaps in account and email security.

 Which Security Controls in Microsoft 365 Block Token Theft and Phishing?